MelekElloumi/MelekElloumi/README.md

 ### Let's Connect

-- I'm open for discussions on AI, Ethics or so feel free to reach out to me on LinkedIn.
+- I'm open for discussions on AI, ethics in tech or engineering in general, so feel free to reach out to me on LinkedIn.
 - If you're a business owner, I accept Freelance jobs if you require my expertise (I have an auto-entrepreneur status in France).
 - My GitHub repos are mostly my previous student projects.
 But I do have some personal ones that I hope they could help others like they helped me.